 And spanning International Falls to Rochester, Minneapolis to Mankato, nearly 7,000 participants attended 258 meetings to explore the year’s key foreign policy issues through our Great Decisions Discussion Groups.

 In fiscal year 2020-21, our goals in a new, digital environment are to continue to deliver engaging, timely, and relevant programming across all of our program areas to a larger, more diverse audience.
 This will include our 13th annual Great Decisions Conference on foreign policy and continued support for the more than 50 foreign policy discussion groups in diverse settings across the state, including providing a full roster of local speakers on the 8 new Great Decisions topics.

 In K-12 Education, our goals are to partner with school districts throughout the state to support their need for global learning in elementary classrooms; to increase the number of high school students engaged in building global knowledge through our annual Academic WorldQuest knowledge competition with at least 32 registered teams, and to connect more high school students with our full array of public programs.

 Our goals for Professional Exchanges are to maintain the State’s role as a top 10 destination for U.S. State Department professional exchange visitors, and to continue to create meaningful interactions between emerging international leaders and Minnesota organizations and individuals.

 In Public Events, we aim to grow and diversify our audiences and to find new ways to create and share content digitally, in Minnesota and around the world; to invite Ambassador-level speakers and international experts to visit Minnesota—digitally and in-person—and engage deeply with the community, corporate and media audiences; and to continue to offer dozens of free and low-cost events on a broad variety of global topics.

 Community or Constituency Served

-From the 2nd grader to the CEO, Global Minnesota connects individuals, organizations, and communities to the world.
+From the 2nd grader to the CEO, Global Minnesota connects individuals, and organizations from across the state to the world.

 Geographic Area Served